meshpro/optimesh/README.md

 :----------------------------------------:|:------------------------------------------:|
 fixed-point iteration (`--method odt-fp`) | nonlinear optimization (`--method odt-no`) |

-Optimal Delaunay Triangulation (ODT) treated as a minimization problem.
+Optimal Delaunay Triangulation (ODT) as suggested by [Chen and Holst](#relevant-publications).
+Typically superior to CPT, but also more expensive to compute.

+Implemented once classically as a fixed-point iteration, once as a nonlinear optimization method.
+The latter typically leads to better results.

 ### Access from Python